Freak of Nature (band): Rise and fall

-In November 1992, the band entered the Record Plant in Sausalito, California, to record their self-titled debut album and although the record, released in 1993 through Music For Nations, did not shift in large quantities Freak Of Nature's relentless work ethic brought in many admirers.
+In November 1992, the band entered the Record Plant in Sausalito, California, to record their self-titled debut album, and although the record, released in 1993 through Music for Nations, did not shift in large quantities, Freak of Nature's relentless work ethic brought in many admirers.
 "Rescue Me" was released as the band's debut single and "Turn the Other Way" was also released as a promo single.
 Both singles featured music videos.
-In 1993, Freak of Nature toured for eight months, playing a mixture of headlining shows, mainly in Britain, including gigs at the Roskilde Festival on July 2, and support slots for Helloween in September and Dio in November.
+In 1993, Freak of Nature toured for eight months, playing a mixture of headlining shows, mainly in Britain, including gigs at the Roskilde Festival on July 2 and support slots for Helloween in September and Dio in November.

 Early in 1994, Korade said he wanted to leave the band and both Best and Haro indicated likewise.
 Tramp managed to talk Best and Haro into staying, but Korade only agreed to stay through the recording of the band's second album.
-Gathering of Freaks was released in 1994 and shortly after the recording processes in Canoga Park, California, and North Hollywood, California, Korade was replaced by Marcus Nand.
+Gathering of Freaks was released in 1994 and shortly after the recording processes in Canoga Park and North Hollywood, California, Korade was replaced by Marcus Nand.
 The album spent one week at No. 66 on the UK Albums Chart in October 1994 which was the band's only UK chart presence.
 The album included the single "Enemy" which featured a music video.
 Sea of Tranquility reviewer Murat Batmaz gave the album a glowing review, calling it perhaps Mike Tramp's greatest vocal performance with his darkest songwriting vision.

 The band undertook a tour in support of the album and then eventually disbanded.
-In 1998 an album of outtakes, demos and rarities was released titled Outcasts.
+In 1998, an album of outtakes, demos and rarities titled Outcasts was released.

-Post split
+Post-split

 Tramp moved to Australia and between 1998 and 2004 released four studio albums and one live album as a solo artist: Capricorn, Recovering the Wasted Years, More to Life Than This, and Songs I Left Behind as studio efforts, with Rock 'N' Roll Alive as a live album.
-Tramp also reformed White Lion with a new line-up under the name "Tramp's White Lion" (aka White Lion II) due to legal issues with former members.
+Tramp also reformed White Lion with a new line-up under the name "Tramp's White Lion" (TWL; aka White Lion II) due to legal issues with former members.
 The band played and re-recorded White Lion songs.
 TWL toured during 2005 and released a double-live CD entitled Rocking the USA.
 In 2007, a White Lion compilation, The Definitive Rock Collection, was released and the band was set for a summer tour with Poison and Ratt, only to be dropped by the tour promoter after ex-White Lion guitarist Vito Bratta threatened to take legal action over the band name.
-Eventually Tramp was able to use the White Lion name and they released Return of the Pride in 2008.
+Eventually, Tramp was able to use the White Lion name and they released Return of the Pride in 2008.

 Korade returned to play on Tramp's solo album Capricorn in 1997.
 Korade formed a band called Zero G, which at one point also included both Best and Haro.
 Korade later joined Courtney Love's touring band.